canoo/grails-ulc/README.md

     grails war

-Packages the applicaiton as a war.
+Packages the application as a war.
 You're tasked with deploying this file to an application server of your choice.

 This is all that you need to get started developing an ULC application for Grails.